-We seek to identify and explain differences in the ways that adolescents and adults make decisions in legal contexts.
+Adolescence is a developmental stage that is distinct from adulthood and characterized by substantial neurobiological and psychosocial change.
+We seek to understand the implications of developmental changes in decision making across adolescence for justice involved youth.
 We are particularly interested in decisions made under conditions of uncertainty (i.e., risk).
 Most recently our work has centered on guilty plea decision making, with specific emphasis on factors that put innocent youth at risk for pleading guilty.
 The overarching goal of our work is to encourage developmentally appropriate juvenile and criminal justice policies that promote rehabilitation of young people and maximize societal benefits.

 Modelling Plea Decisions

 Dr. Zottoli is the principal investigator on an interdisciplinary project that will advance the pace of research in this area by utilizing computational modelling.
 A long-term goal of this work is to generate policy recommendations that will maintain a high rate of guilty pleas among the factually guilty, while preserving defendant autonomy and minimizing the risk that innocent defendants will plead guilty.
 The project is funded by the American Psychology and Law Society's Research to Enhance the Diversification of Psychology and Law program, and is in collaboration with Drs.
 Rebecca Helm (Exeter University), Michael Bixter, PhD (MSU), Vanessa Edkins and Michael King (Florida Institute of Technology).